About consciousness

 Just because we currently can’t explain the subjective nature of subjective mental states, we shoudn’t be discouraged to try to explain other aspects of it and design experiments to verify or falsify those explanations.
 We can include subjective mental states in our theories such as the active inference framework without understanding their ultimate nature, just like we have included spin in quantum mechanics and can do very accurate calculations without knowing its ultimate nature.

-Perhaps we eventually have to accept that “this it what it sounds like when doves cry” as the old Prince song goes meaning that subjective experiences, while presumably an attribute of a certain type of information processing, cannot be explained in terms of anything else.
+Perhaps we eventually have to accept that “this it what it sounds like when doves cry” as the old Prince song goes meaning that subjective experiences, while most likely an attribute of a certain type of information processing, cannot be explained in terms of anything else.
 They may belong to a unique ontological category.

 Emergence of subjective mental states